The moments before a crisis can often feel serene and mundane.

 On June 3, interstate traffic was moving steadily, the weather was decent, and the four members of the UI Health Care Riverside #1 van expected a conventional commute.

 What happened next was anything but.
 It was a moment that left them beaming with pride and gratitude.
 The skills they’ve honed while working with UI Health Care, both in and out of clinical spaces, allowed them to rise to the challenge of helping a stranger deal with a medical emergency.

 Van pool remembers commute crisis

-Weeks later, the van pool consisting of Scott Riggan, facilities management, Rhonda Rossman, RN, pediatric oncology, Joyce Lord, anesthesia technician, and Deb Hunter, an administrative services coordinator, gather outside the hospital to reflect on what happened the morning of June 3.
+Weeks later, the van pool consisting of Scott Riggan, facilities management, Rhonda Rossman, LPN, pediatric oncology, Joyce Lord, anesthesia technician, and Deb Hunter, an administrative services coordinator, gather outside the hospital to reflect on what happened the morning of June 3.

 The group remembers that Riggan was driving.
 Rossman had her nose stuck in a book.
 Hunter and Lord were just planning for what the workday could bring.

 “We were making good time on the drive.
 But then I noticed the driver of this other car pushing on someone in the passenger seat.
 They had a phone in one hand while also trying to steer,” Riggan says.

 Riggan quickly got the attention of the others in the van, asking if they should see if the driver needed help.